CariLT01/teamsplus-extension/README.md

 An extension that adds extra features to Microsoft Teams on the web.

 > [!WARNING]
 > Teams plus is still in beta and you may encounter many bugs or glitches.
-If you think you have found a big, please create an issue in the issues tab.
+If you think you have found a bug, please create an issue in the issues tab.

 ### What is TeamsPlus?
 ***